 Your ceremony is held by your local council.
 After your New Zealand citizenship is approved, your ceremony will usually take place within 2 to 5 months.

-You get a letter about 4 weeks before your ceremony.
+You get an invitation about 4 weeks before your ceremony.

 - the date, time and place of the ceremony